Alerts

 • Minor exterior repairs

 The Land Use Bylaw outlines the types of development allowed in each land use district and the rules and regulations governing those uses.
-It is best to confirm with the Town whether a development permit is required.
-Visit the planning guiding documents and bylaws page to find more information.
+It is best to confirm whether a development permit is required.
+Visit the Planning Guiding Documents and Bylaws page to find more information.
 Please ensure you have the appropriate applications and paperwork in order.
 Applications are required for the following, complete the permit application form by using the button below.

 • New Commercial, Industrial, Institutional Building